MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ::: moniker range="azure-devops"

-The following table indicates which preview features can be enabled per user or team member, and those that can be enabled for the organization.
+The following table indicates which preview features can be enabled per user or team member, and which can be enabled for the organization.
 You must be a member of the Project Collection Administrators group to change a preview feature at the organization-level.

 |**Preview features**|**Per user**|**Per organization**|